 George Coba has been a native Miamian all his life.
 He currently lives in Little Havana with his parents who are Cuban immigrants.
-He is currently an FIU student that is a part of the Honors College.
+He is currently an FIU student that is a part of the Honors College and has an internship with NASA.
 He loves to rock climb, hike and go on new adventures.
 He finds the most fascination and peace in nature’s impossible and chaotic beauty.

 “Paradise Destroyed” by George Coba at Downtown Miami

 What an incredible history of humanity Miami holds.
 There is evidence of humanity in the Miami area as long as 10,000 years ago.
 The first civilization, the Tequesta, lived in the Miami area in 300 BCE.
 They lived in the area for approximately 2,000 years.
 New evidence of their villages has been found in the center of Downtown Miami as recently as 2005.
 The Tequesta lived in Miami’s now prime real estate, at the mouth of the Miami river into the beautiful Biscayne Bay.
 They had large and complex trade networks that reached as far as Mexico, ritual sites, and held relationships with the Spanish when they arrived in the 1500s.The Tequesta lived in paradise, the Miami river was a crystal-clear freshwater marvel, the open ocean held an abundance of seafood, and the nearby Everglades held many deer and wildlife to hunt.
 There are few locations in the world this perfect for civilization, but Miami was lucky enough to be one of them.